 Here, my domain is with Hostinger.

-So, login to your domain area and go to Update nameservers section.
+So, log in to your domain area and go to the Update nameservers section.

 Now, go to Cloudflare.
 Copy nameservers and replace the Cloudflare nameservers with your domain nameservers.